robinsmith-source/sdi/docs/chapters/04-server-initialization.md

 ### 2.1 Creating a Simple Web Server

-First, you'll have to extend the firewall to allow inbound traffic on `port 80`, like you did in [Exercise 12](/chapters/04-server-initialization#_1-automatic-nginx-installation-with-user_data-exercise-12).
+First, you'll need to extend the firewall to allow inbound traffic on `port 80`, as you did in [Exercise 12](/chapters/04-server-initialization#_1-automatic-nginx-installation-with-user_data-exercise-12).

 ```hcl [main.tf]
 resource "hcloud_firewall" "ssh_firewall" { // [!code --]